awab-hassan/16-eks-microservices-k8s-manifests/README.md

 # MS Platform — Kubernetes Manifests + MySQL RDS + ECR Audit

 The consolidated deployment monorepo for the **MS platform** — a Spring-Boot / Actuator-based microservice stack running on **Kubernetes** in **eu-west-2 (London)** and pulling container images from a private **ECR registry**.
-This folder is the centre of gravity for the MS platform: six microservice deployments, their services, a Horizontal Pod Autoscaler, a Redis cache, the RDS IaC, and the Python helper that inventories ECR so engineers know which image tag to pin.
+This folder is the centre of gravity for the MS platform: six microservice deployments, their services, a Horizontal Pod Autoscaler, a Redis cache and the Python helper that inventories ECR so engineers know which image tag to pin.

 ## Highlights